kishankumar8/DSA-Sorting/README.md

 # DSA-Sorting .

-All dsa sorting in one repository for  quick revised .
+All dsa sorting in one repository for  quick revision .